Positive-energy D-bar method for acoustic tomography: a computational study: Computation of the Faddeev Green's function for positive energy

-The strategy for computing $g_\lambda(z)$ is now the following: \begin{enumerate} \item Use \eqref{lambda-definition} to compute $\zeta$ from $\lambda$. \item Find the rotational matrix $R$ that satisfies $R\zeta_I = [0,k_2]^{T}$ for some $k_2>0$; then write
+The strategy for computing $g_\lambda(z)$ is now the following: \begin{enumerate} \item Use \eqref{lambda-definition} to compute $\zeta$ from $\lambda$. \item Find the rotational matrix $R$ that satisfies $R (\Imm(\zeta)) = [0,k_2]^{T}$ for some $k_2>0$; then write

-where $R\zeta$ is in the reduced form \eqref{reduced-zeta}. \item For very small $\abs{z}$ use a method of single layer potential described in section \ref{singlelayer}. \item Use relation \eqref{alpha_relation} to scale points outwards (since small $\abs{z}$ are a problem as will be seen later) and relation \eqref{x1-symmetry} to switch from $x_1<0$ to $x_1\geq0$. \item Use computational domains to compute $g_{\zeta}(z)$ for reduced $\zeta$ and $z$ with $x_1\geq 0$. \end{enumerate} It takes some analysis to find suitable computational domains for the last step.
+where $R\zeta$ is in the reduced form \eqref{reduced-zeta}. \item The smaller $\abs{z}$ the more computational problems we have as will be seen later.
+Thus, for very small $\abs{z}$ we use a method of single layer potential described in section \ref{singlelayer}.
+Further, use relation \eqref{alpha_relation} to scale points outwards and relation \eqref{x1-symmetry} to switch from $x_1<0$ to $x_1\geq0$. \item Use computational domains to compute $g_{\zeta}(z)$ for reduced $\zeta$ and $z$ with $x_1\geq 0$. \end{enumerate} It takes some analysis to find suitable computational domains for the last step.